-On average, a stairlift lasts for around for ten years, however, keeping the equipment in good condition and having it regularly serviced can help it last longer.
+On average, a stairlift lasts around ten years, however, keeping the equipment in good condition and having it regularly serviced can help it last longer.
 Our stairlifts are designed to provide you with a safe and comfortable ride.

-Customers may think that having a stairlift installed would cause their utility bill to increase.
+Customers may think that having a stairlift installed would cause their utility bills to increase.
 However, the running costs of a stairlift are minimal.
 Our stairlifts are powered by two DC batteries which are charged when the stairlift is docked, meaning the device is energy efficient.

 Due to the charging ability of the batteries, the mobility aid uses less electricity than many other household appliances.
 As a result, customers can estimate that the average annual electricity costs for a straight stairlift or curved stairlift are approximately £10.

-Information regarding other costs associated with a stairlift, such as installation and reconditioned stairlifts can be found in the how much do stairlifts cost guide.
+Information regarding other costs associated with a stairlift, such as installation and reconditioned stairlifts can be found in our how much do stairlifts cost guide.
 If the cost of a stairlift is something that may be holding you back from buying one, read our guide to financing a stairlift with a grant.

 Stairlifts are quiet because of the low voltage they use.

-Thanks to their DC batteries Companion Stairlift products give customers a smooth ride with noise levels which can be likened to that of a microwave.
+Thanks to their DC batteries Companion Stairlift products give customers a smooth ride with noise levels that can be likened to that of a microwave.
 With that in mind, customers must seek advice if a stairlift starts to become noisy, or it makes an unfamiliar noise.

 The speed your device will travel will be the same, no matter whether the customer chooses a straight stairlift or a curved stairlift.
 To make sure that the user is safe and comfortable, most stairlifts travel slowly, moving about 100-150mm per second, which is the equivalent to 0.16-0.34mph.

-Customers can arrange for a skilled and friendly technician to visit for a free, no obligation, home assessment to talk through the options available.
+Customers can arrange for a skilled and friendly technician to visit for a free, no-obligation, home assessment to talk through the options available.
 Alternatively, you can fill in the booking form or call Companion Stairlifts on 0800 117 0167.